Sample Confidentiality Agreement Template:

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first above written.
 [Company Name]

-Why is it important to have employees sign a confidentiality agreement?
+Is it important for my employees to sign a confidentiality agreement?

 It is important to have employees sign a confidentiality agreement in order to protect proprietary information, customer data, processes, company strategy, intellectual property, and other information vital to a company.